By MATTHEW SMITH, Director of Recruiting at Linen Recruiter

 Eye on the Prize

 With new strategies in tow, you’re better prepared to take on the competitive landscape that acquiring talent has become.
 Keep in mind that good candidates may receive multiple offers and must decide which one is the best opportunity for them.
 While compensation is very important in getting the candidate to consider the position, once they reach the decision-making stage, money is not the only thing they’re looking at.
 Smart, talented, and in-demand candidates will consider the “full package” and implementing some of these ideas will help entice them to work at your laundry and contribute to your bottom line.

-Matt Smith is the Director of Recruiting at Infinite Laundry and has a background in the industry, having been a route rep, a service manager, and eventually a GM, who led and grew his family’s linen and uniform service business before pursuing a career in talent acquisition.
+About the Author: Matt Smith is the Director of Recruiting at Linen Recruiter and has a background in the industry, having been a route rep, a service manager, and eventually a GM, who led and grew his family’s linen and uniform service business before pursuing a career in talent acquisition.
 Matt is also trained and certified by ADP’s Advanced Internet Recruitment Strategies (AIRS), the global leader in recruitment training.
-Contact Matt at firstname.lastname@example.org or 518-848-1028.
+Contact Matt at email@example.com or 518-848-1028.